StevenFupc/predmachlearn-3/index.md

 ![plot of chunk unnamed-chunk-6](figure/unnamed-chunk-6.png)

-We tested out model on validation set:
+We tested out model on validation set and observed a confusion matrix for the validation set.

 ```r
 predRF <- predict(fitRF, valid)